Rick-Hiemstra/vwqc/README.md

 VWQC uses popup windows which are best displayed in a GUI implementation of Vim or Neovim.

+The development branch for vwqc is vim9.

 ## Installation ##

 ### Prerequisites ###

-VWQC requires Vim 9.1 or higher.
-Although Vimwiki which VWQC is built on is written in legacy Vimscript, VWQC is written in Vim9script.
-VWQC cannot be run in Neovim as Neovim does not support Vim9script.
+VWQC requires **Vim 9.1 or higher**.
+Although Vimwiki, which VWQC is built on, is written in legacy Vimscript, VWQC is written in Vim9script.
+VWQC cannot be run in Neovim because Neovim does not support Vim9script.

 Make sure you have the following settings in your .vimrc file: